RedisLabs/redislabs-docs/content/rs/clusters/turn-off-services.md

 ---
-Title: Disabling Services to Free System Memory
+Title: Turn off services to free system memory
-description:
+description: Turn off services
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: [
+    /rs/administering/troubleshooting/disabling-services.md,
+    /rs/administering/troubleshooting/disabling-services/,
+    /rs/clusters/turn-off-services.md,
+    /rs/clusters/turn-off-services/,

+]
 ---
 The Redis Enterprise Software cluster nodes host a range of services that support the cluster processes.
 In most deployments, either all of these services are required, or there are enough memory resources on the nodes for the database requirements.

 In a deployment with limited memory resources, certain services can be disabled from API endpoint to free system memory or using the `rladmin` command.
-Before you disable a service, make sure that your deployment does not depend on that service.
+Before you turn off a service, make sure that your deployment does not depend on that service.
-After you disable a service, you can re-enable in the same way.
+After you turn off a service, you can re-enable in the same way.

-The services that you can disable are:
+The services that you can turn off are:

 - RS Admin Console - `cm_server`
 - Logs in CSV format - `stats_archiver`